Metal lace: Gold lace

 Orris is another term for gold or silver lace, used especially in the 18th century; the term derived from Arras lace, made in Arras, France.

 Gold lace and braiding was a popular option for military uniforms because it resisted tarnish, unlike other metal laces.

 Contemporary gold lace usually has a high silver percentage, which can be as high as 90%, with the actual gold content as low as 3%.
 Much modern gold (and other metal) lace is now manufactured in India.
 Modern Indian "pure gold lace" is technically made from silver that has been electroplated with gold.

 Copper lace

 Lace made from copper wire was widely used in Elizabethan era theatre costuming as a substitute for more expensive gold and silver laces.
 It was a major import, with several tons of copper thread being imported into England between 1594 and 1596, and at the turn of the 16th and 17th centuries, cost between 9 and 16 pennies an ounce.
 It had a tendency to tarnish, and was less hard-wearing.

 Other metals

 A type of die stamped metal "lace" was produced in the 19th and 20th century as a trimming for coffins.
 Coffin lace became a major industry in Birmingham, where its manufacture in the 1860s could use up to 70 tons of tin per year.
+Like other laces, machine-made versions of imitation metallic laces became available.

+Metal fence designs with lace motifs are another type of metal lace.
+Created initially as a student design project by Joep Verhoeven, various chain link fence segments with traditional lace motif designs have been displayed.